ResearchKernel/datascience/README.md

 # Datascience

-This reporsitory is maintaining codebase for solving our cold start recommendation systems.
+This reporsitory is for maintaining codebase for solving our cold start recommendation systems.

 # Project Structure